ustwo/bdd-crossplatform-apps/docs/overview.md

  * Boot up a local mock server, if required.
 The mock server is bound to local IP address defined above.
  * Run Cucumber.

-At this point is Cucumber business as usual, for example:
+At this point it is Cucumber business as usual, for example:

  * Define which data is going to be given to the app : ```Given there are no commits in the repo```.
- * Launch the app, take it to the point we want to test: ```And we are on the commit list screen```.
+ * Launch the app, take it to the point we want to test: ```And I am on the commit list screen```.
  * Assert the expected behaviour: ```Then we should see the no commits indicator```.

+The first step uses the mock backend backdoor API to force a specific server response: no commits.

+The second step uses Appium to install and launch the app.
+Because the commit list screen is the first in the app there is no need to navigate to it (pressing buttons, filling forms or whatever might be necessary).

+The third step uses Appium API's to assert that the right error message is on screen.

 ## Tips and tricks